Dawn Nickless, with permission

 Hunter Nickless, 15, first became interested in filmmaking when he was just eight years old and began working as a child actor.
 By the time he was ten, Nickless was a passionate photographer and had begun taking private lessons in video editing.
 Two years later he completed his debut film, a horror short titled Haunted for Life.
 Now, Nickless studies Film Production at the Governor’s School for the Arts in Virginia, whilst continuing to pursue freelance work in both photography and cinematography as well as his acting work.

-GONE, Nickless’ latest film, is a finalist at the MY HERO 20th Annual International Film Festival.
+GONE, Nickless’ latest film, is the first place winner of the High School Narrative category at the MY HERO 20th Annual International Film Festival.
 The short narrative film tells the story of a teenage boy called Luca, who appears to be struggling to navigate his new life after his family move to a new city.
 He is finding it hard to make new friends and spends most of his time on video calls with his two best friends from his old hometown.
 It later transpires, however, that the video calls are actually old recordings of their conversations and that his two friends were killed by a drunk driver.

 It was during an acting class that Nickless came up with the idea for GONE.
 As the class took place via Zoom, the students were challenged with creating a short film using the video communication platform.
 Nickless decided to flesh out his initial idea and incorporate Zoom into the film’s story.
 To write the screenplay, Nickless worked closely with his two friends and fellow classmates Ali Ghasemi and Lindsey Stein, who also acted in the film alongside him.
 They wanted to make emotional trauma the film’s central theme, whilst also exploring the idea that we are never truly aware of quite what is happening in other people’s lives.
 Nickless explained to MY HERO: